dataloop-ai/dtlpy-documentation/tutorials/model_management/use_dataloop_zoo_models/classification/chapter.md

 # Training a classification model with ResNet
-In this tutorial we will use a publicly available model from the AI library to inference and train on custom data.
+In this tutorial we will download a public model from the AI library to inference and train on custom data locally.
 Here we will use a ResNet50 model.

 Start by installing the following packages if you don't have them installed already.
 The model adapter will use them later.

-torch
+'torch'
-torchvision
+'torchvision'
-imgaug
+'imgaug'
-scikit-image<0.18
+'scikit-image<0.18'

 ```python